intel/cm-compiler/llvm/docs/index.rst

   Describes the LLVMBuild organization and files used by LLVM to specify component descriptions.

-:doc:`MakefileGuide`
-  Describes how the LLVM makefiles work and how to use them.

 :doc:`HowToReleaseLLVM`
   This is a guide to preparing LLVM releases.
 Most developers can ignore it.

 :doc:`ReleaseProcess`
-  This is a validate a new release, during the release process.
+  This is a guide to validate a new release, during the release process.
 Most developers can ignore it.

 :doc:`Packaging`
    Advice on packaging LLVM into a distribution.

+:doc:`Phabricator`
+   Describes how to use the Phabricator code review tool hosted on http://reviews.llvm.org/ and its command line interface, Arcanist.

 Community
 =========